turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_optional_additional_song_features.markdown

 $ git commit
 ```

-Depending on how confident you are that your branch works, you may or may not choose to merge back into master.
+Depending on how confident you are that your branch works, you may or may not choose to merge back into master and push to Heroku.

 ```
 $ git checkout master